afelleson/FifthGradeLearningGame/README.md

 <h2 align="center">How to install the game on your own server:</h2>

-<h3 align="left">Working entirely on the Linux machine (virtual machine or local device) you want to serve the website from:</h3>
+<h3 align="left">Method 1: Working entirely on the Linux machine (virtual machine or local device) you want to serve the website from:</h3>

 (We used an Ubuntu server.)